ska-telescope/ska-oso-services/docs/src/persistence.rst

 database access.
 There are different implementations of these interfaces, namely ``memory``, ``filesystem``, ``postgres`` and ``rest``.
 For more details, see the `ska-db-oda <https://developer.skao.int/projects/ska-db-oda/en/latest/index.html>`_ project.

-The important thing for the ODT Services is that the implementation can be configured at deploy time, by setting an environment variable through the Helm value:
+The important thing for the OSO Services is that the implementation can be configured at deploy time, by setting an environment variable through the Helm value:

 .. code-block:: yaml